 They are done when crispy and blackened in some places, and a bit tender in the middle.
 You don’t want to totally burn them.
 The time required depends on the size of your sprouts; small ones will cook faster than large ones.

-Optional, but so good with brussels sprouts!
+Optional, but so good!
 Simply whisk together vegan mayo (1/2 cup), Sriracha hot sauce (1 tbs) and maple syrup or agave (1 tbs) in a small bowl until combined.
 Use as a dipping sauce OR drizzle it over a platter of crispy sprouts.

 - Lentil Loaf